From 9am till late, here’s your one-day food guide to the best dining experiences you shouldn’t miss in this food paradise.

 11.15am: Shop at Geylang Serai Market

-Since it opened in 1964, it has been a focal point for the local Malay community with a limitless variety of Malay and Indian-Muslim specialties from meats to vegetables and exotic fruits on offer.
+Since it opened in 1964, it has been a focal point for the local Malay community with a limitless variety of Malay and Indian-Muslim specialties, from meats to vegetables and exotic fruits.
 The market is always bustling, so be prepared for a thoroughly memorable assault on all your senses.
-Plus, the facade of the market, which looks like a typical Malay House, makes for great Instagram moments.
+The façade of the market, which features traditional Malay architectural elements, makes for great Instagram moments.

-Tuck into these sticky rice dumplings, packed with stewed pork and other ingredients and try to distinguish the variety of spices used to
+Tuck into these sticky rice dumplings, packed with stewed pork and other ingredients and try to distinguish the variety of spices used to flavour this dish.

 Take a taxi from Geylang Serai Market to East Coast Road and alight at Kim Choo Gallery after Katong Shopping Centre.

-This dining establishment serves up North Indian creations at lunch and dinner, but in the afternoon it's all about English tradition and high tea.
+This dining establishment serves up North Indian creations at lunch and dinner, but in the afternoon it's all about English tradition.
 Expect a range of dainty finger sandwiches such as salmon with cream cheese and egg with mayonnaise and chives, as well as toothsome English cakes such as strawberry pistachio tartlets and banana crumble.

 Note: The dress code is smart casual so be sure you don the appropriate attire.

-You can walk from Maxwell Food Centre to Club Street & Ann Siang Hill; it won’t take more than five minutes.
+Walk from Maxwell Food Centre to Club Street & Ann Siang Hill; it won’t take more than five minutes.